0808 801 firstname.lastname@example.org

 07860 058 830

-In light of the current COVID-19 'Shielding' policy, most follow up appointments have been moved to telephone calls rather than face to face.
+Due to Covid-19, most follow up appointments have been moved to telephone calls rather than face to face.
+This factsheet will help you to prepare for your appointments to get the most out of them.

 Dermatofibrosarcoma protuberans (DFSP) is a rare type of cancer found in the dermis, the middle layer of the skin.